 Sian writes mostly about working full-time (in London at a Digital Marketing company, if you’re interested) and being away from her little boy H. Currently the main focus of her blog is her “Newbie Class” series which runs every Monday, showcasing other bloggers and providing technical blogging tips.
 Stationery, cooking and nautical things feature heavily in her life.

 Meanwhile, Allane at Packing my Suitcase is travel mad, and I love reading her posts about her adventures and her fabulous travel ideas – and reckon we would get on like a house on fire in the real world.
 She’s been everywhere and leads such an interesting life.

 Allane is originally from Brazil, but she has lived in four different countries before settling in Germany after marrying her husband.
 She has a passion for travelling and writing, and wants to share her travel experiences around the world, and hopes to inspire all of us to travel, too.

-Last but not least, freelance writer and author Izzie, who blogs over at The World According to Izzie takes a humourous look at life as a mum to twin teenagers.
-Her blog is packed with funny posts and and I often have a good giggle at her musings.
+Last but not least, freelance writer and author Izzie, who blogs over at The World According to Izzie takes a humorous look at life as a mum to twin teenagers.
+Her blog is packed with funny posts and I often have a good giggle at her musings.

 Izzie is married, with twin daughters and lives in Worcester.
 Her lifestyle and parenting blog features posts about teenagers, family life and travel.
 Since her daughters left home for university last year, Izzie alternates between enjoying the peace and missing the chaos, while adjusting to life as an empty-nester and perfecting the art of growing old disgracefully.